 Next, we’ll need to configure a Target to send the transformed data to.
 Select the Transport stage, then Directory / File from the Transport Type drop-down.
 You’ll need to configure Target Directory, which is where the transformed result files will be placed, Target File Name, which is the file name (minus extension) of the resulting file, and optionally Target File Extension, which is the extension for the created file.

 Adding a Source Transform Format

 To configure our transformation, we’ll first need to add a new Format to the Source Transform stage.
 Click on the stage, then on the Add Format button.
-You’ll then be asked to provide a name for the Format; for this tutorial, we’ll simply use EDI Transformation.
+You’ll then be asked to provide a name for the Format; we’ll simply use EDI Transformation for this tutorial.

 Configuring the Transformation